 However, before the deal could be completed, Guffey and Galey withdrew their backing and moved on to a new project near Beaumont, Texas.
 There, on January 10, 1901, the two men helped bring in the first well on Spindletop Hill.

 Meanwhile, George Keeler, William Johnstone, Frank Overlees, their Indian wives, and other locals had acquired mineral leases on over 200,000 acres of Cherokee land.
-They ultimately secured new financial backing from the millionaire Chicago meat-packer Michael Cudahy’s “Cudahy Oil Company.”
+They ultimately secured new financial backing from the millionaire Chicago meat-packer Michael Cudahy’s Cudahy Oil Company.

 The new venture’s search for oil began in earnest when they hired the well-known firm of “McBride and Bloom” from Independence, Kansas.
 Albert P. McBride and Camden Bloom had drilled the state’s first successful well, Norman No.1, in what would come to be known as the Mid-Continent Field.

 G.M.
 Perry, an expert at using downhole explosive devices, was brought to the Indian Territory well from Kansas.
-“Shooting” geologic formations to stimulate production had been used since the 1859 Drake well in Pennsylvania to stimulate production.
-See Shooters — A “Fracking” History.
+“Shooting” geologic formations to stimulate production had been used since the 1859 Drake well in Pennsylvania (see Shooters — A “Fracking” History).

 Perry had been McBride and Bloom’s shooter for the successful Norman No.1 well there — completed in 1892 and claimed to be the first oil well west of the Mississippi river.
 Liquid nitroglycerin was poured into a metal canister – or “torpedo” – and lowered into the well on April 15, 1897, as a crowd of about 50 curious onlookers gathered.

 At 3 p.m., George Keeler’s stepdaughter, Miss Jenni Cass, dropped the “go devil” detonating device down the well bore to set off the waiting nitroglycerin.
-The explosion caused Nellie Johnstone No.1 to blow in as a gusher, producing from 50 to 75 barrels of oil a day.
+The explosion caused Nellie Johnstone No.1 to erupt a black column of oil, producing up to 75 barrels of oil a day.

 Despite the production, the Cudahy Oil was confronted with the same problem Edward Byrd had faced seven years earlier: more crude oil than the local market could consume With no storage tanks, pipelines, or railroads available, the Nellie Johnstone No. 1 was capped for two years.

 The railroad finally came to Bartlesville with the opening of the Atchison, Topeka and Santa Fe in 1899.
 Oil could then be shipped from Bartlesville to Caney, Kansas, and from there by pipeline to a small Standard Oil refinery in Neodesha for processing into kerosene and other products.

 With the railroad and pipeline, the Nellie Johnstone No.1, became commercially profitable in May 1900 with the initial shipment of oil at a price of $1.25 per barrel.
-As the discovery well for the giant Bartlesville-Dewey Field, the Nellie Johnstone No.1 ushered in the oil era for Oklahoma Territory.
+As the discovery well for the giant Bartlesville-Dewey field, the historic well ushered in the oil era for Oklahoma Territory.
 It produced more than 100,000 barrels of oil in its lifetime.

-In the ten years following the Nellie Johnstone discovery, Bartlesville’s population grew from 200 to over 4,000 while Oklahoma’s oil production grew from 1,000 barrels to over 43 million barrels annually.
+In the 10 years following the Nellie Johnstone discovery, Bartlesville’s population grew from 200 to over 4,000 while Oklahoma’s oil production grew from 1,000 barrels to over 43 million barrels annually.
 Although there would be serious leasing issues and even tragic, illegal dealings with the Osage, the state’s petroleum riches established many industry leaders.

-At the age of 12, future oil giant J. Paul Getty started selling the “Saturday Evening Post” in Bartlesville.
+At the age of 12, future oil baron J. Paul Getty started selling the Saturday Evening Post in Bartlesville.
 By the age of 23, he had earned his first million from oil.
 He would establish California’s world-famous J. Paul Getty Museum in 1974.

 Frank Phillips, perhaps most beloved of all the Bartlesville oil legends, established the international Phillips Petroleum Company, which remained in Bartlesville until merging with Conoco in 2003.
 The combined company opened two oil museums a few years later to celebrate Oklahoma’s statehood centennial.

 George B. Keeler and William Johnstone are remembered as the Indian Territory entrepreneurs who opened an Oklahoma oil boom that continues to this day.
 Oklahoma’s first commercial oil well is commemorated north of downtown Bartlesville on Cherokee Avenue, where a rebuilt replica of the Nellie Johnstone No.1, stands at the original site.

 The 1948 presentation of the well to the city of Bartlesville appropriately noted: Like the rush for Oklahoma land, the discovery of oil attracted both men and capital from far and near, these pioneers in petroleum development were as rugged and self-sufficient as those who settled the land…Oklahoma’s two greatest industries, agriculture and petroleum, have developed largely hand in hand, and back of both developments are the pioneers, men of restless energy and unbounded faith.

 Oklahoma continues to be a leading natural gas producing state with more than a dozen of the 100 largest natural gas fields in the country; Oklahoma has five petroleum refineries with a combined capacity of roughly three percent of the total U.S. distillation capacity.